ruchimk/old-blog/README.md

 ###Technologies used:
 * HTML5/CSS3
-* Responsiveness on all devises
-* Twitter Bootstrap
+* Twitter Bootstrap for Responsiveness
 * Device Mockups